fortedigital/nextjs-cache-handler/README.md

 npm install @fortedigital/nextjs-cache-handler
 ```

-Ensure that you have already set up `@neshca/cache-handler` before integrating these extended handlers.
+Package depends on the original `@neshca/cache-handler` package - you can use anything provided by it by using import/require from `@neshca/cache-handler`.

 ## Handlers

 ### 1. `redis-strings`

 This handler is designed to manage cache operations using Redis strings.
 It supports key-based and tag-based caching with flexible expiration strategies.
+Opposite to `@neshca/cache-handler`, `@fortedigital/nextjs-cache-handler`'s implementation does not have a memory leak caused by endlessly growing shared key hashmap, by adding another hashmap with TTL for shared keys entries.
+It also has more reliable revalidateTagQuerySize default value - 10_000 - preventing long tag revalidatation requests with large caches.

 #### Features: